ytempest/TinyImg/README.md

 **Want to simple?
 You can try  the way**

-1. Dowload the [tinyimg.jar](https://raw.githubusercontent.com/ytempest/TinyImg/master/tinyimg.jar) file had build successfully
+1. Dowload the [tinyimg.jar](https://raw.githubusercontent.com/ytempest/TinyImg/master/tinyimg.jar) file had build successfully.
+This file have a built-in `API_KEY`.
+I am not sure the `API_KEY` whether effective,  so you had better replace it to your `API_KEY`
 2. Open it as zip file, but didn't unzip!  find the file `com/ytempest/tinyimg/TinyHelper.class` inside,  and unzip this file.
 3. Open thd `class` file in noptepadd++ [Other edtior also can as long as its encoding format is `ANSI` ]. <br/>Search `FC8dkDxbNVlJHL9JpmfCT0YzzRgVXZXT` in file and replace it to your `API_KEY` and save.
 4. Replace the original  `TinyHelper.class`  in [tinyimg.jar](https://raw.githubusercontent.com/ytempest/TinyImg/master/tinyimg.jar) to a new `TinyHelper.class` modify by us.
 Congratulation,  you can use it now.